 The directors of the company are indemnified under a directors and officers liability insurance policy for losses or advancement of defence costs as a result of a legal action brought for alleged wrongful acts in their capacity as directors and officers of the company.
-The indemnity was in force during the financial year and at the date of approval of these financial statements.
+The indemnity was in force during the financial year and at the date of approval of these and officers of the company. financial statements.